-Gunnar is currently an Adjunct Instructor of Clarinet at The College of Wooster’s Department of Music, teaching undergraduate music and non-music majors.
-He served as Clarinet Faculty at the Flint Institute of Music teaching individuals and groups, from beginners to retirees and music students from elementary to high school.
-During his time at the Cleveland Institute of Music, he performed and taught individual and group lessons via high-definition internet connection to various venues throughout the United States as part of their nationally recognized Distance Learning Program.
-While at The Ohio State and Bowling Green State Universities, Gunnar was a teaching assistant for the clarinet studios, teaching applied clarinet to music majors and non-majors of all levels, coaching woodwind chamber music ensembles and assisting various faculty in classroom teaching of Exploring Music: A Social Experience, where the focus centers on connecting non-musicians with the sounds and music they encounter every day and providing a perspective to understand music in a social context both historically and currently.
+Gunnar has taught individuals from beginners to retirees and music students from elementary to college.
+During his time at the Cleveland Institute of Music, he performed and taught individual and group lessons via high-def internet connection to various venues throughout the United States as part of their nationally recognized Distance Learning Program.
+While at The Ohio State and Bowling Green State Universities, Gunnar was a teaching assistant for the clarinet studios, teaching applied clarinet to music majors and non-majors of all levels and coaching woodwind chamber ensembles.
+He spent much of his doctorate as a teaching assistant for Exploring Music: A Social Experience, where the focus centers on connecting non-musicians with the sounds and music they encounter every day and providing a perspective to understand music in a social context both historically and currently.

-Gunnar has earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinet of The Cleveland Orchestra, Mr. Franklin Cohen.
+He has earned Bachelor’s Degrees in Music Education and Performance from the University of Kentucky with Dr. Scott J. Wright; a Master’s Degree in Music Performance from The Ohio State University with Mr. James M. Pyne; and has a Professional Studies Diploma from the Cleveland Institute of Music where he studied with world-renowned clarinetist and former Principal Clarinetist of the Cleveland Orchestra, Mr. Franklin Cohen.